msmolyakov/awesome-waves/README.md

 - [Simple voting on the Waves blockchain](https://docs.wavesplatform.com/en/smart-contracts/simple-voting-on-the-waves-blockchain.html) - The head of the HOA (homeowners association) asks the tenants of the building: "Dear residents, do you agree with the construction of the kids' playground in the yard of your building?".
 Objective: implement such voting among tenants on the Waves blockchain.

 ## Built on Waves

+### Catalogs

+- [dAppOcean](https://www.dappocean.io/) - Ecosystem of decentralized applications based on the Waves blockchain.
+- [WavesDapp](https://wavesdapp.com/) - List of games and projects built on Waves.

 ### Games
 - [Shadow Era](http://www.shadowera.com/) - Shadow Era is a free to play online collectible trading card game for iOS, Android, PC and Mac.